 Without a properly insulated building envelope, the heating and cooling systems will not work as effectively, making this an essential element in creating a higher-performing building.
-Eligible building envelope upgrades or retrofits should be quantifiable and directly impact heat pump sizing, i.e., locating and sealing air leaks, increasing wall/roof insulation, window replacement, weatherstripping windows and doors.
+Eligible building envelope upgrades or retrofits should be quantifiable and directly impact heat pump sizing, such as locating and sealing air leaks, increasing wall/roof insulation, window replacement, and weatherstripping windows and doors.